hoffstadt/DearPyGui/docs/source/tutorials/tips-resources.rst

 Developer Tools
 ---------------

-DPG contains several tools which can help debug applications.
+DPG includes several tools which can help develop and debug applications.

 **Code:**